Arriva Southend: Fleet

-Twelve new low-emission (Euro 5-compliant), CCTV-fitted Optare Versa V1110 midibuses were bought at a cost of £1.8 million for Service 9 and entered public service in November 2011.
+Twelve new low-emission (Euro 5-compliant), CCTV-fitted Optare Versa V1110 hybrid midibuses were bought at a cost of £1.8 million for route 9 and entered public service in November 2011; they replaced older Dennis Dart SLFs.
+In April 2013, it launched a £2 million fleet of 16 new 11.7 metre, 44-seat Optare Versa V1170 hybrid buses for the route 1.

-In 2016, 18 new Alexander Dennis Enviro400 MMC buses were bought for Southend for Service 1 and entered public service at the same year.
-The vehicles have free 4G Wi-Fi and USB charging points.
-They feature ‘stop-start’ technology that reduces fuel consumption by stopping the engine when the bus is stationary and then re-starting it when it is ready to pull away from bus stops or traffic lights.
+In 2016, 18 new Alexander Dennis Enviro400 MMC buses were bought for route 1 and entered public service at the same year - displacing the 16 V1170 Optare Versas originally allocated to the route 1 to replace older vehicles on other routes.
+The vehicles have free 4G wi-fi, USB charging points and feature ‘stop-start’ technology.

-Arriva Southend also has two Wright Pulsar and one Wright Pulsar 2.
+Routes

-There's plans that Enviro400 MMCs will be replaced by Geminis in the future.
+As of July 2026, Arriva Southend operates the following routes: